-Great outdoorsy gifts don’t have to cost a fortune.
-Grab one of these and keep the adventures going, without breaking the bank.
+Great outdoor gifts don’t have to cost a fortune.
+Grab one of these and keep the adventures going without breaking the bank.

-From the ultimate spork to an uber-packable hammock, we’ve rounded up our favorite gear.
-All clocking in at $20 or less.
+From the ultimate bike lock to an uber-packable hammock, we’ve rounded up our favorite gear clocking in at $20 or less.

 Drink straight from a stream with the LifeStraw.
 This personal water purification device will filter 185 gallons of water — one year’s worth, according to the brand.
 Put it in the stocking of the hiker on your list.

 Looking for a gift with a big impact?
 For every bracelet sold, 4ocean pulls one pound of plastic trash out of the seas.
 To date, these simple recycled plastic adornments have helped 4ocean pull nearly 7 million pounds of trash from the oceans.
 Check out the full collection and learn more.